RareSkills/learn-solidity/content/32-structs.md

 # Structs

-Structs in Solidity behave similar to C. They group different variables within a single composite data type, which can be extremely useful in organizing data and creating more complex data structures.
+Structs in Solidity behave similarly to C. They group different variables within a single composite data type, which can be extremely useful in organizing data and creating more complex data structures.

 Here’s how you declare a struct in Solidity.